Is Single-View Mesh Reconstruction Ready for Robotics?: Desiderata

-\newhypbox{4}{ The reconstructed meshes should resolve partial occlusions with Chamfer distances no more than 10\% higher than those of visible regions when compared to ground truth.
-This ensures that the reconstructed objects are complete and can be accurately simulated, even in challenging partially-occluded scenarios. }
+\newhypbox{4}{ For common objects, such as the household objects represented in our evaluation datasets, the reconstructed meshes should resolve partial occlusions with Chamfer distances no more than 10\% higher than those of visible regions when compared to ground truth, ensuring accurate simulation of partially-occluded objects. }

 \paragraph{Computational Efficiency} Many 3D reconstruction models that rely on iteratively optimising a shape representation take several minutes or even hours to reconstruct objects or scenes \cite{liu_zero-1--3_2023, qian_magic123_2023, ni_phyrecon_2024, yan_phycage_2024}.
 As this reconstruction pipeline needs to be run every time a new object is observed, it represents a significant computational cost when deploying (mobile) robots in online environments.
 Other approaches are able to produce shape reconstructions within few seconds by relying on a single forward pass \cite{xu_instantmesh_2024, boss_sf3d_2024, tochilkin_triposr_2024, liu_one-2-3-45_2023,liu_one-2-3-45_2024}.
 Naturally, latency requirements differ considerably with the type of task that is to be completed.
-For real-time systems operating at multiple-Hertz frequency \cite{simpkins2012real,bylow_real-time_2013,izadi_kinectfusion_2011}, however, these models are likely too slow, especially since compute time accumulates if multiple objects are to be reconstructed.
+For real-time systems operating at multiple-Hertz frequency \cite{simpkins2012real,bylow_real-time_2013}, however, these models are likely too slow, especially since compute time accumulates if multiple objects are to be reconstructed.
 We define a target latency of 2s for reconstructing an entire scene consisting of multiple objects, because the evaluation data used in this paper concerns less time-critical applications, such as household environments.
 While one could argue that pre-computing reconstructions and retrieving them from a database when needed might address computational concerns, this approach is generally impractical in online environments like households where object positions, orientations, and even the objects themselves change frequently.
 Another perspective is given by a possible accuracy/efficiency trade-off, as some computationally more expensive models produce lower-error reconstructions.
 This would indicate that the practitioner has to make a judgement call as to what reconstruction error and computational cost can be afforded.

 Additionally, robots generally have limited on-board compute due to power and payload restrictions \cite{swaminathan_benchmarking_2024}.
 At the same time, many 3D reconstruction models utilise computationally expensive operations, such as diffusion \cite{xu_instantmesh_2024, liu_syncdreamer_2023} or iterative optimisation \cite{liu_zero-1--3_2023, wang_score_2023, qian_magic123_2023}, rendering them unable to be run on-device without significantly increased latency.
 Running reconstruction models on dedicated servers and streaming the results to the robotic platform is often not feasible due to latency issues, network dependence, and potential security or privacy concerns \cite{abdulsalam_security_2022}.